 Medicaid managed care and Family Health Plus (FHP) expenditures result from set monthly premiums paid for clients enrolled in prepaid health insurance plans, generally referred to as Health Maintenance Organizations (HMOs).
-Currently, 28 plans participate in Medicaid managed care and 26 in Family Health Plus (a number of plans participate in both programs).
-Annual premium rates, which are provider specific, are determined by an actuarial-based rate setting methodology established by DOH.
+Currently, 31 plans participate in Medicaid managed care and 22 in Family Health Plus (a number of plans participate in both programs).
+State fiscal year 2008-09 represents the first year of a four-year phase in of a risk adjusted rate methodology.
+The premiums are a blended rate of each plan's current premium trended forward and a risk-adjusted rate.
 Managed care/Family Health Plus spending is a function of enrollment, the number and type of plans that participate and changes in premium rates.

 Forecasting expenditures for the current year involves utilizing monthly MMIS data for the plans, including claims (expenditure) data, service units and beneficiary data.
-For price, the forecast uses annual premium costs submitted by DOH and approved by DOB.
-For utilization, monthly actuals create the basis for a per member per month (PMPM) average premium price, which is then annualized for the cost of new enrollees.
+For price, the current year estimate uses annual premium costs submitted by DOH and approved by DOB.
+For utilization, monthly actuals create the basis for a per member per month (PMPM) average premium price.
 An average premium price, based upon actual data, is used because premium rates vary widely by region, by plan, and by Medicaid eligibility group.
 For example, premium rates for Temporary Assistance for Needy Families (TANF) individuals - low income recipients who qualify for public assistance benefits - are generally lower than those for elderly, blind or disabled individuals who qualify for Supplemental Security Income (SSI).

 Managed care and FHP enrollment projections, estimated by DOH, are used in the estimation process for both current and out-year projections.
 Projections are based on current enrollment of plans, as well as anticipated new enrollment.
-Out-year adjustments are made according to administrative or statutory actions, such as a premium freeze.
+Out-year adjustments are then made to reflect any pending administrative or statutory actions.